 Buchard research group: www.buchardgroup.org

-For further details please contact Antoine Buchard (antoine.buchard@york.ac.uk)
+For further details please contact Antoine Buchard (antoine.buchard@york.ac.uk).

 Key publications:

-For further details please contact Peter O'Brien (peter.obrien@york.ac.uk)
+For further details please contact Peter O'Brien (peter.obrien@york.ac.uk).

-Fluorine-containing molecules are essential in a wide range of applications, including in many pharmaceuticals and agrochemicals.
-This project will develop novel metal-free catalysis for the preparation of functional fluorinated molecules.
-Perfluoroarenes/heteroarenes will be upcycled and the fluoride liberated by this process will be utilised in tandem, enantioselective C-F bond formation reactions.
+luorine-containing molecules are essential in a range of applications, including many pharmaceuticals and crop-protection products.
+This collaborative project will develop novel metal-free catalysis for the preparation of functional fluorinated molecules.
+Non-metal catalysts, based on earth-abundant elements, will avoid the need for expensive, toxic precious-metals.
+Readily available fluorinated building blocks will be upcycled through highly atom economical reactions.
+Overall, this will allow the preparation of functional fluorinated molecules in more sustainable ways.

 Key publications: